 The Company has one contract with a customer, which is the GSK Collaboration and License Agreement.
-The GSK Collaboration and License Agreement consists of multiple performance obligations, including the transition of the NY-ESO SPEAR T-cell program to GSK, post-transition activities to finalize the transfer of the NY-ESO SPEAR T-cell program to GSK, the development of a second target, PRAME, and an exclusive license to research, develop, and commercialize the Company's NY-ESO SPEAR T-cell therapy program.
+The GSK Collaboration and License Agreement consists of multiple performance obligations, including the transition of the NY-ESO SPEAR T-cell program to GSK, the development of a second target, PRAME, and the NY-ESO License.